doc4d/orda/docs/API/EntitySelectionClass.md

 #### Description

-The `.orderBy()` function <!-- REF #EntitySelectionClass.orderBy().Summary -->returns a new ordered entity selection containing all entities of the entity selection in the order specified by *pathString* or *pathObjects* criteria<!-- END REF -->.
+The `.orderBy()` function <!-- REF #EntitySelectionClass.orderBy().Summary -->returns a new [ordered](../Concepts/data-model#ordered-or-unordered-entity-selection) entity selection containing all entities of the entity selection in the order specified by *pathString* or *pathObjects* criteria<!-- END REF -->.

->*	This method does not modify the original entity selection.
+> This method does not modify the original entity selection.
-*	For more information, please refer to the [Ordered or unordered entity selection](ORDA/dsMapping.md#ordered-or-unordered-entity-selection) section.

 You must use a criteria parameter to define how the entities must be sorted.
 Two different parameters are supported: